zeplin/connected-components-docs/docs/TROUBLESHOOTING.md

 ### Cannot overwrite Connected Components

-Zeplin supports connecting components through the CLI and Zeplin apps.
-Mistakenly using CLI can overwrite the setup done via Zeplin apps.
-To prevent unwanted overwrites, if the latest change done via Zeplin apps, CLI warns with `Latest Connected Components update is done via Zeplin apps, you can set --force to overwrite it.` message and exists without overwriting.
-If you wish to continue by overwriting the latest change done via Zeplin apps, you can use `--force` option.
+[Storybook integration](https://blog.zeplin.io/storybook-and-zeplin-a-new-integration-228951e336e9) uses the same infrastructure as Connected Components.
+Using both at the same time may cause CLI to overwrite the latest changes made using the Storybook integration.

+If the latest change is made with the Storybook integration on Zeplin apps, executing `zeplin connect` command prints a warning message and exits to prevent a possible overwrite.
+You may use `--force` flag to enforce the overwrite operation on Zeplin CLI.

 Please check [the support article](https://zpl.io/article/storybook-integration) to learn more about Zeplin Storybook integration.

 ## Storybook